Conoize/logkit.github.io/_docs/1.1/usage.md

 > Note: If you installed LogKit by including its source directly within your project, there is no need to `import LogKit` (in fact, you will not be able to).
 Skip that step and just create a Logger.

 To get started right away, install LogKit and follow the Simple Example code below.
-Later, you may add more [Endpoints][endpoints] by simply modifying your [Logger's][loggers] initialization.
+Later, you can add more [Endpoints][endpoints] by simply modifying your [Logger's][loggers] initialization.
 All of your logging calls will begin outputting to the new Endpoints!

 ### Simple Example (in iOS)